 I receive no preferential treatment or direct compensation from any of these companies because of my work as a writer, consultant, or commentator.

 Stock holdings.
-At present, all of my personal and family investments consist of publicly traded mutual funds tied to published indices.
+At present, all of my personal and family investments consist of publicly traded mutual funds tied to published indices and actively/algorithmically managed funds over which I have no direct control.
 Over the past five years, I have held and liquidated individual investments in:

 *I retain a trivial amount of shares in SIRI and XRX due to company dividends that are smaller in value than the cost of executing a trade.